Do you like having breakfast?

 As I said, I love fare colazione (to have breakfast), but actually a lot of Italians saltano colazione (skip breakfast) and just have “un caffè e via” (a coffee and go), meaning that they just sip a cup of strong espresso and run to the office.
 I would never see myself doing that, but most of the people I know do so.
 How can they be so crazy?
 No idea.

-When it comes to breakfast food, we Italians are used to eating something sweet in the morning.
+When it comes to food, most likely breakfast in Italy means eating something sweet in the morning.

 Some people may have cereali (cereals) or muesli, maybe uno yogurt or della frutta (some fruit) and maybe they have un bicchiere di succo d’arancia (a glass of orange juice) as well.
 No bagels, no pancakes, no eggs and bacon, no waffles – there may be a few who have this kind of food for breakfast, but it is very uncommon.

 If you are in a hurry or maybe want to treat yourself a bit, you can fare colazione al bar.

 Fare colazione al bar means to have breakfast at a bar (here in Italy we use the word bar for cafès and coffee places as well).
 Many people do so and bars can be quite crowded in the morning.
 I rarely have breakfast al bar, but I do so when I feel like treating myself, maybe on Saturday or Sunday.

 If you have breakfast in a bar, you may drink caffè (espresso), caffè macchiato caldo o freddo (espresso with a shot of warm or cold milk), cappuccino, latte macchiato (a glass of warm milk with a shot of espresso) or caffè d’orzo (barley coffee).
 Obviously, you can have tea or orange juice – just like at home.